MattiaPispisa/image_pipeline/README.md

 Finally, write automated tests in `test/src/native/io/` and `test/src/native/web/` to ensure your new operation is completely isomorphic across platforms!

+---

+## Philosophy

+The core philosophy of **Image Pipeline** is to perform image operations as efficiently as possible by delegating them to high-performance native libraries.
+The project is designed with a robust, structured foundation to ensure that extending the library with new operations is simple and consistent across all platforms.

+While the current set of operations is intentionally limited to a few key functions, additional features and transformations will be introduced over time as the core system reaches full stability.

 [license_badge]: https://img.shields.io/badge/license-BSD--3--Clause-blue.svg
 [license_link]: https://opensource.org/licenses/BSD-3-Clause
 [package_badge]: https://img.shields.io/pub/v/image_pipeline.svg